sebastianbienko/sebastianbienko.github.io/_posts/2019-05-21-cypress-for-sitecore.md

 My starting point has been the implementation by Dave Leigh, which consists of two parts:

 1. A Sitecore Module, which triggers the test runs and makes the tests results accessible from Sitecore.
 [GitHub Repo](https://github.com/daveaftershok/sitecore-test-run-on-publish)
-2. A node.js webserver, which provides a simple Web-API to communicate with Cypress.
+2. A node.js web-server, which provides a simple Web-API to communicate with Cypress.
 [GitHub Repo](https://github.com/daveaftershok/cypress-node-api-windows)

 A test run can be triggered by calling a specific endpoint ('/run').
 Since we want Cypress to know which renderings and which page to test, we need to **pass additional parameters to the endpoint**, like the page url or the rendering IDs.
-Because Cypress does not know Sitecore or renderings we need to **implement some logic, which makes it possible to differenciate between different test cases by rendering definitions**.
-Last but not least, there was no **integration of results in the Sitecore backend**, yet.
-So far the results were accesible on an external page, provided by the node.js webserver.
+Because Cypress does not know Sitecore or renderings we need to **implement some logic, which makes it possible to differentiate between different test cases by rendering definitions**.
+Last but not least, there was no **integration of results in the Sitecore back-end**, yet.
+So far the results were accessible on an external page, provided by the node.js web-server.

 ## Implementation